jdesrosiers/silex-cors-provider/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/jdesrosiers/silex-cors-provider/badges/coverage.png?b=v0)](https://scrutinizer-ci.com/g/jdesrosiers/silex-cors-provider/?branch=v0)

 The CorsServiceProvider provides [CORS](http://enable-cors.org/) support as middleware for your silex application.
-CORS allows you to make AJAX requests accross domains.
-CORS uses OPTIONS requests to make prefight requests.
-Because silex doesn't have functionaily for serving OPTIONS request by default, this service goes through all of your routes and generates the necessary OPTIONS routes.
+CORS allows you to make AJAX requests across domains.
+CORS uses OPTIONS requests to make preflight requests.
+Because silex doesn't have functionality for serving OPTIONS request by default, this service goes through all of your routes and generates the necessary OPTIONS routes.

 Installation